Best kombucha in the UK reviewed

 3.75 stars out of 5.

-A refreshing kombucha with real ingredients, but ultimately lacking flavour and details of probiotic strains included.
+A refreshing kombucha with real ingredients, but ultimately lacking flavour and details of the live cultures it includes.

 Pros